creatorrr/browser-bricks/bricks.coffee.md

 Dear Stewart

 Thanks for inspiring me and many like me with the wonders of js.
-With all it's warts and issues, JS is still one of my favorite languages.
+With all its warts and issues, JS is still one of my favorite languages.
-I think simply by it's virtue of being the language of the web, it surpasses most others in it's ability to champion the spirit of openness.
+I think simply by its virtue of being the language of the web, it surpasses most others in its ability to champion the spirit of openness.

 I have tried to keep this as simple as possible for the many awesome source code lovers to read, reuse and critique.